MottainaiCI/lxd-compose-galaxy/README.md

 +-----------------+-----------------------------------------------+---------------+-------------+--------+--------+--------+
 ```

-NOTE: Exporting LXD_CONF on snapd based lxc command doesn't work correctly.
+NOTE: Exporting LXD_CONF on lxc command supplied by snapd doesn't work correctly.
 In this case just copy the config.yml under the
       snapd comman directory.